lvl1/courses/salt-cloud-minion-deployment-part2.md

     salt-cloud --help

 Edit the cloud profiles file.
-The profiles file holds “templates” of droplets that you may need to spin up:
+The profiles file holds "templates" of droplets that you may need to spin up:

     vim /etc/salt/cloud.profiles.d/digital_ocean.conf

 Add the following.
 Later on, you can add as many different profiles as you want.
-Simply replace the GREEN sections with valid options (these options can be found with the above ‘salt-cloud --list’ commands):
+Simply replace the GREEN sections with valid options (these options can be found with the above `salt-cloud --list` commands):

     ubuntu_512MB_ny3:
         provider: do